toolstack/Glot-O-Matic/glotpress/README.md

 	- Additional filters/actions to support the new plugins.
 	- A transparent logo file so you can customize your install better.

-There are nine new plugins included in this version:
+There are ten new plugins included in this version:

 	- remove-projects-from-breadcrums
 	- use-slug-for-downloads